-During the registration process, parents have the option to consent for the participant’s name and other information and/or photographs regarding the participant and their participation in the Award being used by The Duke of Edinburgh’s International Award – Canada and/or its Divisions in any future publication for the promotion of the Award Program.
+During the registration process, parents have the option to consent for the participant’s name and other information and/or photographs regarding the participant and their participation in the Award being used by The Duke of Edinburgh’s International Award – Canada in any future publication for the promotion of the Award Program.

 If you have a question or complaint about how we handle personal information or want to access or correct your personal information, you can contact: